Teacher Education Programs

 5-year Combined Bachelor’s and Master’s degree in Biology

 SUNY Oneonta Biology majors may apply to a five year dual-degree program in Biology.
 Students who qualify for this competitive program have the opportunity to complete a B.S. in Biology in their fourth year while taking introductory graduate classes and research.
 The fifth year is exclusively devoted to graduate work.
+This program articulates with the Thesis Option of the MS Biology program.
 Admission into the five year program normally requires a 3.5 GPA in the major and students may initiate application in the second semester of their sophomore year through the second semester of their junior year.
-The program emphasis is ecology, environmental science, field biology, and aquatic biology.
-For a full description, refer to the Graduate Catalog.
+The program emphasis is in field biology, ecology, or aquatic biology.
+For a full description, refer to the Biology department website or to the Graduate Catalog.

 Preparing for Professional Education